First Quarter on

 Moon before descending node

-12 days after ascending node on 22 May 2006 at 18:00 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 5 June 2006 at 12:10 in ♎ Libra.
+12 days after ascending node on 22 May 2006 at 18:00 in ♓ Pisces the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 5 June 2006 at 12:10 in ♎ Libra.

 Moon after northern standstill

-6 days since the previous standstill on 29 May 2006 at 01:13 in ♋ Cancer when the Moon has reached North declination of ∠28.490°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-28.452° at the point of next southern standstill on 12 June 2006 at 10:30 in ♑ Capricorn.
+6 days since the last northern standstill on 29 May 2006 at 01:13 in ♋ Cancer when the Moon has reached North declination of ∠28.490° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-28.452° at the point of next southern standstill on 12 June 2006 at 10:30 in ♑ Capricorn.

 Syzygy in 7 days